seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **AJAX**
 Yes, lion-sick, sick of proud heart: you may call it
 melancholy, if you will favour the man; but, by my
-head, ’tis pride: but why, why? let him show us the
+head, 'tis pride: but why, why? let him show us the
 cause.
 A word, my lord.

 *Takes AGAMEMNON aside*